 Places to visit in Rome’s historic center

-The best way to get to know the historic center is walking and there are plenty of places to visit.
-Don’t worry about following a pre-established route because naturally, you will get lost attracted by something that was not in the script.
+The best way to get to know the historic center is by walking and there are plenty of places to visit.
+Don’t worry about following a pre-established route because naturally, you will get lost and attracted by something that was not in the script.
 Rather establish a starting point and from there, let yourself be carried away by the attractions of the Eternal City.